tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/审核标准/签名审核标准_intl_en.md

 - Certificate files must be `.jpg`, `.jpeg`, or `.png` images within 5 MB in size each.
 - If third-party rights are involved, the standard <a href="https://sms-1258344699.cos.ap-guangzhou.myqcloud.com/Declaration%20of%20Authorisation%20(SMS%20Signature).docx">authorization letter</a> provided by the SMS service must be used.

-## Certificate File List (for Signatures for Self-Use)
+## Certificate File List (for Signatures for Verified Entities)
 ### Organizational user
-- When creating a signature for self-use **for the first time**, you need to upload the following certificate materials:
+- When creating a signature for verified entities **for the first time**, you need to upload the following certificate materials:
  <table>
 <tr>
 <th>Signature Type</th>